lfeng100/center-of-focus-tracking/README.md

 # center-of-focus-tracking
 Skeleton code for algorithms used for Research Project with Dr. Lesley Istead.
+Please read the Outlines document for more details.
+The code has been briefly annotated.

 # Potential papers of interest
 https://arxiv.org/abs/2001.05238